Bulgaria is a funny country – it seems to have an almost equal number of expatriates happy or disaffected with life in Bulgaria.

 2. Low cost of living

-Bulgaria is a country with very affordable hotels, restaurants and home appliances compared to the rest of the European Union.
+Bulgaria is very affordable compared to the rest of the European Union.

 Bulgarian hotel and restaurant prices are apparently below half the average for the EU.

-The cost of living in Bulgaria is 48.12% lower than in the United Kingdom.
-Alcoholic and non-alcoholic beverages cost on average 65% less, and clothing costs are 75% less than the European Union average.
+The cost of living in Bulgaria is 48.12% lower than in the UK, US or Northern European countries.
+Alcoholic and non-alcoholic beverages cost, on average 65% less, and clothing costs are 75% less than the European Union average.

 3. Good education